 \subsection{High-Resolution}

-A key advantage of state-space models is native resolution flexibility.
-Unlike transformers, which require positional embedding interpolation (RoPE-ViT) or complex training (FlexViT, NaFlex) to handle varying input sizes, \method generalizes to higher resolutions without architectural modifications or additional training.
-We demonstrate this by training all models at 224$\times$224 and evaluating at up to 896$\times$896 with no fine-tuning.
+We next evaluate resolution flexibility - a practical requirement for applications that process images at their native resolution.
+Unlike transformers that require positional embedding interpolation (RoPE-ViT) or specialized training (FlexViT, NaFlex), \method generalizes to higher resolutions without architectural modifications or additional training.
+We train all models at 224$\times$224 and evaluate at up to 896$\times$896 with no fine-tuning.

-\paragraph{CLIP-Benchmark Evaluation.} We evaluate on CLIP-Benchmark across resolutions from 224 to 384, limiting to 384$\times$384 because over half of datasets have native resolutions below 384$\times$384, making higher-resolution less meaningful.

-Table~\ref{tab:resolution_comparison} shows that at native 224$\times$224 resolution, both \method variants achieve the top two positions on retrieval.
-This advantage persists across all resolutions: at 320$\times$320 and 384$\times$384, both variants continue to occupy the top two positions on image and text recall.
-For classification, Mamba-1 achieves best Acc@1 across all resolutions, while RoPE-ViT and Mamba-2 compete for best Acc@5.
+\textbf{CLIP-Benchmark Evaluation.} We evaluate on CLIP-Benchmark at resolutions up to 384$\times$384, matching the native resolution range of its constituent datasets.
+Table~\ref{tab:resolution_comparison} shows that both \method variants achieve the top retrieval performance across all resolutions, with Mamba-1 achieving the best Acc@1 throughout.
+This advantage persists at 320$\times$320 and 384$\times$384 without any resolution-specific adaptation.